Our New New Crimson Retail Flagship Coffee Shop to Open at Easton Town CenterJanuary 27, 2023 (Published: August 30, 2019)

 “We also developed a deep appreciation for the farmers and laborers whose back-breaking labor produces these exceptional beverages – often for very little reward,” he added.
 “Our coffee team travels over 80,000 miles each year, immersing ourselves in the coffee farming culture and community.”

 He noted that we developed our Friend2Farmer direct trade program to help farmers earn a fair return for their hard work.
 “Part of our work is connecting the farmer and consumer – so that farmers understand what consumers want and consumers appreciate the farmers’ work,” he said.
 “Crimson is another vehicle for showcasing the farmers’ stories.”

-Crimson is part of The Easton Town Center expansion, which has 140,000 square feet of new retail and restaurant space set to open in late 2019 and early 2020.
+Crimson is part of Easton Town Center, which has 140,000 square feet of new retail and restaurant space set to open in late 2019 and early 2020.
 Located on 16 acres in the center’s northeast quadrant, this expansion will transform the area located between the Town Center and Easton Gateway.

 “We were intrigued when Easton approached us about becoming part of this significant expansion, which will cement its place as the best-in-class example of a live-work-play project in the nation,” he said.
 “The concept is new and exciting for Easton and Columbus.
 It seemed an ideal location for our new flagship store.”

 He said Easton’s vibrant audience of local and national shoppers was another attractive element.
 “Anyone should be able to come to our shop from out of state, and clearly see that the Columbus coffee scene is committed to high-quality beverages that are approachable and inclusive,” he said.